azmiradi/NewsApp/README.md

 <!-- Redmi not 6 pro -->

 Hi this is fork app
+-- fork 2